Life with MS: Unpredictable symptoms can be a roller-coaster

 - Some people with MS have a gradual onset and steady progression of signs and symptoms without any relapses.
 This is known as “primary-progressive” MS.

-Over time, a person’s classification may change.
-The state of their MS may be described with one of these terms:
+At any given time, a person’s MS may be described with one of these terms:

-- Active – Having relapses of neurological symptoms, or new or enlarging lesions visible on MRI.
+- Active – Having relapses of symptoms, or new or enlarging lesions visible on MRI.

 - Inactive/Stable – No apparent relapse or progression is noted.